EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    The window for specifying measurement parameters and excitation scheme

-For the laser alternation, please specify the letters B (blue), G (green/yellow), R (red) and I (infrared) for the four excitation channels.
-Different excitation schemes of two or three lasers can be entered here, such as RGB, RG, GB, etc. Next, please select the slider to choose the corresponding first detection channel (e.g., the left or right position on a split camera used as the donor detection channel).
+For the laser alternation, please specify alternation sequence, using the letters B (blue), G (green/yellow), R (red) and I (infrared) for the four excitation channels.
+Different excitation schemes of up to three lasers can be entered here, such as RGB, RG, GB, etc. Next, select the slider to choose the corresponding detection channel (e.g., the left or right position on a split camera used as the donor detection channel).
+In case the alternation during an ALEX experiment is not fully synchronized, the slider allows you to set the correct starting frame with the corresponding detection channel.
+In this case one needs to load it single *tif.-files* and select the correct alternation sequence / starting frame.
 The slider has 2 positions for a 2c-ALEX experiments, it automatically shows 3 positions in the case of a specified 3c-ALEX experiment.

-Then choose which frames you want to load on the program by using the **Load frame range**.
-Also depending on the experiment, you can choose the range of desired frames for detecting the particles and extracting their intensity traces. *Deep-LASI* takes all the frames by default.
-As the last step here, click on the corresponding channel color from the four options provided to confirm the detection channel.
-Now *Deep-LASI* opens the first data file from the files that you selected, as shown in :numref:`doc_particles_detection`.
+Next, please choose which frames you want to load on the program by using the **Load frame range** box.
+Depending on the experiment, you can choose the range of desired frames for detecting the particles and extracting their intensity traces. *Deep-LASI* takes all the frames by default.
+As the last step here, click on the corresponding channel color from the four options to confirm the detection channel. *Deep-LASI* will open the first data file from the files that you selected, as shown in :numref:`doc_particles_detection`, and create an average projection for particle detection next.

 .. figure:: ./../figures/documents/Fig_13_Detecting_Particles.png
    :width: 400